jmillxyz/Win32-OpenSSH-wiki/Install-Win32-OpenSSH.md

 1. Setup `sshd` and `ssh-agent` to auto-start (optional)
     * `Set-Service sshd -StartupType Automatic`
     * `Set-Service ssh-agent -StartupType Automatic`
+1. Start the `sshd` and `ssh-agent`
+    * `net start sshd`
 1. Configuring the default ssh shell (optional)

-Configure the default ssh shell in the windows registry.
+On the server side, configure the default ssh shell in the windows registry.

 `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\OpenSSH\DefaultShell` - Full path (case sensitive) of the shell executable